FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 ![Adding Supplemental Text](figures/Adding_Supplemental_Text.png "Adding Supplemental Text")

 29. Congratulations your map is finished!
-The final step is to export it to a high resolution jpg image.
+The final step is to export it to a high-resolution jpg image.

 30. Click the Export as image button ![Export as Image Button](figures/image_button.png "Export as Image Button").